DavidHe1127/Mr.He_HandBook/Cloud,Tooling/ecs.md

 This is just an EC2 instance that has docker and ecs-agent running on it.
 It's part of ECS cluster.

 ![ecs arch](ecs-arch.png)

+---

+### Run a service in cluster

+Prerequisites:

+- security group
+- ssh keypair for ssh into ec2 instance
+- ECS relevant IAM roles

+1. Create ECS cluster.
+2. Store container agent config file on s3.
+Config file will register a container instance to clusters.
+3. Create a container instance using ECS optimized AMIs (container agent & docker engine pre-baked in).
+  - Script logic to copy container agent config file over.
+Load script via ec2 instance user data
+4. Write up a task definition and register (upload) it to the cluster
+5. Create a service from registered task definition